Stiffelio: Act 1

 Stiffelio, a Protestant minister, is expected to return from a mission.
 His wife Lina, her father Stankar, the elderly minister Jorg, and Lina's cousins Dorotea and Federico are waiting for him.
 In addition, there is Raffaele who, unknown to all, is Lina's lover.
-Stiffelio arrives and recounts a strange story told by Walter the castle boatman: eight days earlier, Walter witnessed a man escape from the room of an unidentified woman in the castle by jumping out the window into the river.
+Stiffelio arrives and recounts a strange story told by Walter the castle boatman (Di qua varcando): eight days earlier, Walter witnessed a man escape from the room of an unidentified woman in the castle by jumping out the window into the river.
 In his flight, the man dropped a packet of identifying papers, which the boatman recovered and has now given to Stiffelio.
-Refusing to learn by opening the packet who was involved, he throws the letters into the fire, much to the relief of Lina and Raffaele, the two parties of the incident.
+Refusing to learn by opening the packet who was involved, he throws the letters into the fire, much to the relief of Lina and Raffaele, the two parties of the incident (Colla cenere disperso).
 Secretly, Raffaele communicates to Lina that he will leave instructions as where they may next meet in a note placed inside a locked copy of Klopstock's Messiah in the library.